Freelancing can be intimidating. The landscape is broad and as a result, it can be difficult to find your niche within it.

 I’ve learned quite a bit by picking around and I’m confident in my ability to learn things as I go.

 Note: DO NOT falsely tell clients you can do something and then charge them for it.
 However, as long as you are transparent about the amount of time you expect to take, it doesn’t matter if you’re an expert.
 There’s nothing wrong with taking on a challenge.

 This means you’re not only getting paid to work as a freelancer, you’re also getting paid to learn and grow.
 While I chose MailChimp, you can do the same thing with WordPress, Squarespace, Adobe Creative Suite, or any other platform you can think of.
 The key is to be specific.

 Tip 3: Sell yourself with ‘pizzazz’.
 You don’t need to take a ton of time on each individual proposal.
 Instead, invest in a few pieces of evergreen material.
 My go-to’s include:

 Always take time to understand individual clients’ problems.
-But don’t reinvent the wheel every time you apply to a gig!
+But don’t reinvent the wheel every time you apply for a gig!